kaaeell/interplanetary_distance/README.md

 * Distances are simplified (space is complicated, this is not NASA)
 * Built mainly for learning and a bit of fun
+* The names and some stuff there is not real because this is just training for me

 ---